-That’s why I was excited to discover a Black owned vintage clothing business that specializes in ’90s era paraphernalia, and other cool items.
-We caught up Eric Brown Jr, the owner of Backtrack Vintage to find out more about his business.
+That’s why I was excited to discover a Black owned vintage clothing business that specializes in ’90s-era paraphernalia and other cool items.
+We caught up with Eric Brown Jr, the owner of Backtrack Vintage to find out more about his business.

 What inspired you to start your business?